GT-McDowell-Lab/PyCAC/docs/chapter5/README.md

 Many input script errors are detected and an Error or Warning message is printed.

+Each command should contain no more than 350 characters.

+When preapring `cac.in`, it is important to distinguish between an interger and a real number.
+For example, a real number must be written as `2.` or `2.0`, instead of `2`, which may cause error.

+Some default settings are set by `defaults.f90`.

 Below is a list of all CACS commands, grouped by category.

 Simulation box: